 Yates Big Wall Ladder Review

 It's all about the steps: beefy 1" webbing is covered with beefy 1.75" webbing to create the most comfortable steps out there.
 The beefy plastic spreader bar up top does two things: 1) It keeps the steps open so you can get your foot in and 2) keeps the aider from squeezing the sides of your foot.
-The steps are relatively close together so that you can rest with two feet in the aider when selecting gear.
+The steps are close enough together that, when selecting gear, you can rest on two feet rather than having one foot flagged in space as with most sing Etriers.
 Then when you reach up to place a piece you stand just on your one top foot.
 This is important, especially for people who are moving from using four aiders to just two.
 The construction is bomber.
 Chris Mac says he has put more than 15 big wall ascents in his and has yet to wear a pair out.

 One extra feature is the elastic strap under a few of the steps that keeps your foot from coming out of the aider.
 Some people, especially beginners, might appreciate this.
 However, we don't use this feature because it takes more time and makes it annoying when you want to quickly step out of the aiders while cleaning.
 Most importantly, over time you will get good enough at ascending that your feet won't come out of the aiders.

 When Chris Mac teaches aid climbing, he finds that most people have a much easier time with this aider because of the intuitive ladder style design and generously sized steps.
 He now only teaches with ladder style aiders.